MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs-account-name-key.png "Enter Blob account name and key")

-   **Note**: You can find the account name and key from the **Access keys** part in the Azure portal as shown below.
+   **Note**: You can find the account name and key from the **Access keys** part of the Azure portal as shown in the following example.

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs-access-keys.png "Blob access keys")

 3. This will now list all the containers in the blob.
-Select the container that includes your CSV file and select **Next**.
+Select the container that includes your CSV file, and select **Next**.

    > [!div class="mx-imgBorder"]
    > ![](media/connector-azure-blobs-container.png "Get data tile")